werls/swissgrit-text/README.md

 ## About

-This code was originally made for the visual identity of the book "Guia Anônima", by Junia Zaidan.
+This code was originally made for the visual identity of the book *Guia Anônima*, by **Junia Zaidan**.
 The idea behind this was to reference punk posters and anonymous letters, but in a more contemporary way: instead of individually cut letters, the expected end result was something akin to the style known as "swiss grit", popularized by [Chris Ashworth](https://www.instagram.com/ashworthchris/).

 ## Example